Famiclone: Czech Republic/Slovakia

-Most known clones sold in this country are Teminator 2, Bel Game, Pegasus IQ-502, Video Game-GT3300 and Micro Genius.
+Most known clones sold in this country are Terminator 2, Bel Game, PolyStation, Pegasus IQ-502, Video Game-GT3300 and Micro Genius.
 Nintendo entered Czechoslovakian market in 1992 with Game Boy, and in the next year, after split into two countries, Nintendo released SNES and NES.
 It is unknown if distributor took legal actions against famiclones resellers.
+Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Moderate" (10%-25%).